 Faculty Excellence Advisory Committee

-The Faculty Excellence Advisory Committee will provide input, recommendations, and feedback on various Faculty Excellence initiatives with the purpose of strengthening UCF faculty and assisting Faculty Excellence in fulfilling its quest.
+The Faculty Excellence Advisory Committee will provide input, recommendations, and feedback on various Faculty Excellence initiatives with the purpose of strengthening UCF faculty and assisting us in fulfilling our quest.

-Because of the diversity of initiatives in which Faculty Excellence is involved, faculty interested in serving on the Advisory Committee will identify the sub-committee(s) for which they are most interested in contributing.
+Because of the diversity of initiatives in which we are involved, faculty interested in serving on the Advisory Committee will identify the sub-committee(s) for which they are most interested in contributing.
 Please note that all faculty ranks and types are eligible to apply for service on any of the sub-committees (i.e., early and late career faculty can apply for service to the mid-career sub-committee).

-- Examples of initiatives Advisory Committee members in this sub-committee may be asked to contribute include diversity and inclusion programming
+- Advisory Committee members may be asked to contribute to diversity and inclusion programming

 - Mid-career faculty

-- Examples of initiatives Advisory Committee members in this track may be asked to contribute include mid-career programming and support mechanisms for mid-career
+- Advisory Committee members may be asked to contribute to mid-career programming and support mechanisms for mid-career faculty

-- Examples of initiatives Advisory Committee members in this track may be asked to contribute include programming and advocacy that supports women faculty and all faculty who need to balance their personal and professional lives
+- Advisory Committee members may be asked to contribute to programming and advocacy that supports faculty who need to balance their personal and professional lives

-- General Faculty Excellence operational areas which are outside the realm of the subcommittees already listed
+- This sub-committee includes operational areas which are outside the realm of the sub-committees already listed

 Term Limit and Expectations

-Committee members serve a one-year term and are expected to attend two to four Advisory Committee meetings per subcommittee each academic year (e.g., faculty members who serve on both the mid-career and work-life balance subcommittee will attend four to eight Advisory Committee meetings).
+Committee members serve a one-year term and are expected to attend all of their Advisory Committee meetings.
+Each sub-committee will meet up to two times per semester.
 Committee members may also be called on at other times throughout the year to offer input related to various initiatives.

-Faculty interested in serving on the inclusivity, mid-career, and general Faculty Excellence sub-committees are encourage to attend programming offered through Faculty Excellence.
+All faculty serving on sub-committees are encouraged to participate in programming offered through Faculty Excellence.

 Full‐time faculty members of all ranks and types (e.g., tenured, tenure-earning, and non-tenure earning including instructors and lecturers, librarians, instructional designers, research, and clinical) are invited to apply.

-Please submit the following to Faculty Excellence (email@example.com) on or before September 19.
+We have extended the deadline please submit the following to Faculty Excellence (firstname.lastname@example.org) on or before March 31.

 - Sub-committee(s) for which you are interested in serving.
-Faculty members interested in serving on more than one sub-committee must rank order the sub-committees of interest from highest preference
+If you are interested in serving on more than one sub-committee rank order the sub-committees of interest from highest preference

-- Statement indicating your qualifications and interest in serving on the Advisory Committee (maximum 250 words)
+- Faculty who are not currently serving, nor have served in the past, on the Faculty Excellence Advisory Committee, should submit a statement indicating your qualifications and interest in serving on the Advisory Committee (maximum 150 words)

-Following receipt of the application, Faculty Excellence will send an email to each applicant’s Unit Head with a request to respond and provide assurance similar to the following (with identifying information added).
+Following receipt of the application, we will send an email to each applicant’s Unit Head with a request to respond and provide assurance similar to the following (with identifying information added).

 Subject Line: Faculty Excellence Advisory Committee Assurance for Applicant Name

 Applicant Name has expressed interest in serving on the Faculty Excellence Advisory Committee.
-Committee members serve a one-year term and will be expected to attend two to three board meetings each academic year.
+Committee members serve a one-year term and will be expected to attend two to three committee meetings each semester.
 Committee members may also be called on at other times throughout the year to offer input on various Faculty Excellence initiatives.

 We have contacted you to confirm that you have no reservations about their service (e.g., time), please let us know by replying to this email.
 Thank you.

 Applications for the Advisory Committee are reviewed and selected by Faculty Excellence.
-A maximum of 8-10 per sub-committee will be selected.
+A maximum of 8-10 faulty will be selected per sub-committee.
 To the extent possible, first preferences for sub-committees will be accommodated in cases for faculty who express interest in multiple sub-committees.
-Advisory Committee members selected will be notified no later than September 22.
+Advisory Committee members selected will be notified no later than April 11.

 Composition of the Advisory Committee